MicrosoftDocs/Hololens/hololens/includes/options-overview.md

 # [HoloLens 2](#tab/device)
-HoloLens 2 devices have [3 different options](https://www.microsoft.com/en-us/hololens/buy) that buyers can choose from.
-Each of these options includes the HoloLens 2 device, and two of these purchasing options also include other benefits that come with the device.
-This article will give an overview of the steps you can take to get started with your HoloLens 2.

 ## 1. HoloLens 2 Getting started
 **HoloLens 2 (device only)** - HoloLens 2 offers the most comfortable and immersive mixed reality experience available — enhanced by the reliability, security, and scalability of cloud and AI services from Microsoft.